HaFiid98/alx-low_level_programming/README.md

-this repo is for learning programing first steps
+This folder is for learning c argument if else and while